- Things to Do

 For a pizza with just the right amount of flavor, try Crispy’s Hubbard pie, with sausage, roasted peppers and onions.
 Their San Marzano Red Sauce is out of this world and a stable in the Springfield community.
 Don’t leave without grabbing a slice!

-An upbeat Irish pub in Atlantic Beach, you’ll go for the drinks, but you’ll keep coming back to Culhane’s Irish Pub for this stew.
+An upbeat Irish pub in Atlantic Beach and on the Southside, you’ll go for the drinks, but you’ll keep coming back to Culhane’s Irish Pub for this stew.

 One of the stops on the Jax Ale Trail, this popular craft brewery’s Frito pie might rival their beer (and that’s saying something).
 But you won’t have to choose because at lunchtime your pie comes with a free draft.

 This Pan Asian restaurant reigns supreme with fresh flavors and great atmosphere.
-Their Pad Thai dish is a classic done well—the noodles and peanut sauce are a delicious combo that are well worth the trip to the northside.
+Their pad Thai dish is a classic done well—the noodles and peanut sauce are a delicious combo that are well worth the trip.

-Voted Folio Magazine’s “Best Thai Restaurant” 3 years in a row, Indochine is the place to go for anyone who loves Thai food, wants to try Thai food, or just likes food at all.
-Their crab Rangoon is the must-try here, with real lump crab and curried cream cheese.
-This is not your average Rangoon.
+Voted Folio Magazine’s “Best Thai Restaurant” six years in a row, Indochine is the place to go for anyone who loves Thai food, wants to try Thai food, or just likes food at all.
+Their crab rangoon is the must-try here, with real lump crab and curried cream cheese.
+This is not your average rangoon.

 Featured on Emeril’s Florida, Marker 32 is a staple of the Jacksonville culinary scene.
 Everything on the menu is prepared daily from scratch by classically trained chefs.
-One of Marker 32’s (many) highlights: broiled octopus with rosemary, garlic and black pepper over a chilled corona bean salad on top of a white bean hummus, with a tomato puree and basil oil.
+One of the (many) highlights: octopus with smoky tomato puree, corona bean and arugula salad with chorizo and sherry smoked paprika vinaigrette dressing.

 One of the most innovative and distinctive restaurants in Northeast Florida’s fine dining scene, Matthew’s offers a unique (and of course delicious) menu.
-Chef Matthew Medure is constantly coming up with new and exciting dishes, so it would be impossible to choose just one for this list, so we leave that up to the chefs with the Chef’s Adventure Menu, where they take you on a culinary exploration through the season’s freshest and finest options.
+Chef Matthew Medure is constantly coming up with new and exciting dishes, so it would be impossible to choose just one for this list.
+We leave that up to the chefs with the Chef’s Adventure Menu, where they take you on a culinary exploration through the season’s freshest and finest options.

 A true diner and a local favorite, Metro Diner is a great spot for some of the best breakfast in Jacksonville.
 Must try: all the reviews agree, the chicken and waffles with their strawberry butter is simply delicious!